spajus/thief/README.md

 Thief is a hack and slash alternative for installing Gemfile contents as fast as possible.
 It operates in following way:

-  1. Parses the `Gemfile`, ignoring `Gemfile.lock`, of course.
+  1. Runs `bundle check` which usually returns list of missing gems with versions quickly.
-  2. Runs `gem install` for each gem using as many parallel processes as you have CPUs.
+  2. Runs optimized `gem install` for each gem using as many parallel processes as you have CPUs.

-It leaves a mess, but does the majority of work that Bundler is notoriously slow at.
-Run Bundler afterwards to have a clean finish.

 ## Installation